VeronicaR-UF/VeroPortfolio/README.md

 # Getting Started with your SHPortfolio

-Hi there!
+Hola!
 Welcome to SHPE UF's first SHPortfolio event.
 To get started please do the following:

 1. Follow the instructions [here](https://code.visualstudio.com/download) to download VSCode.
 VSCode is the text editor we will be coding on!
 2. Create a Github account if you do not have one [here](https://github.com/join)!